M1chol/bulk-rename/README.md

-# Bulk Rename tool
+# Bulk Patern Rename tool
-### python tool used to rename files in bulk
+### python tool used to bulk rename files based on rules set in _RenameScript_

+---

-Added RenameScript custom language to automate renaming files
+Added custom language _RenameScript_ to automate renaming files

 ```for @file {*}{@number}.py```